 (JMU eID and password required)

-To briefly summarize the limitations the TEACH Act places upon us, in order to ensure that copyright holders’ rights are respected, and JMU and/or its employees are not placed in the position of being potentially liable for copyright violations:
+In brief, to ensure that copyright holders’ rights are respected, and JMU and/or its employees are not placed in the position of being potentially liable for copyright violations:

 This service is not a library e-reserves service.
 For those types of requests please visit the Course Reserves page.